 June 6, 2015: Write a love letter during the 100 in 1 Day event with United Way’s GenNext volunteers.
 10am-1pm, Trinity Bellwoods Park

 May 2, 2015: Write a love letter during the Jane’s Walk: The Railpath and its possibilities.
 3:30 onwards at the top edge of the Railpath, Toronto.
+Check out love letters from the event here!

 The Love Lettering Project 2014 (10th anniversary):